ambanum/social-networks-graph-generator/README.md

 # by search: this will use snscrape to get the data
 graphgenerator "#hashtag"
 graphgenerator "#hashtag" --maxresults=1000 --minretweets=1  --algo="spring" --json_path="output.json"
-# if you want to visualise the graph, you can choose to export a jpeg file of it
+# if you want to visualise the graph, you can choose to export a png file of it
 graphgenerator "#hashtag" --maxresults=1000 --minretweets=1 --algo="spring" --json_path="output.json" --img_path="graph.png"
 ```